tinx/ansible-role-wp_dummy_content/README.md

 There are no special requirements for the role itself.

-The test playbook for this role depend on WP-CLI for setting up the test environment.
+The test playbook for this role depends on WP-CLI for setting up the test environment.
 WP-CLI will be downloaded during the test run.
 The tests also require testinfra, Vagrant and Virtualbox.